ellertone/ellertone/README.md

-### Ellertone Ongoki wave.gif
+### Ellertone Ongoki

 Electrical and Software Engineer From Kenya

+⚡ I have a passion for system architecture and design, UI and UX design.
-I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.
+👯 I’m looking to collaborate on projects that are centered around solving real world problems or innovative solutions.
+🔭 I’m currently working on API integration and React Native.

+## 🔧 Tools & Technologies

 <!--